 Now, after three years of speech therapy and six surgeries, no one would suspect Alexis’ story of struggle and survival.
 But her mother will never forget.

 “The progress was slow, but the results are amazing!” says Helena.
-“I am so grateful for the support I received from the Craniofacial Center and Miami Children’s Hospital.”
+“I am so grateful for the support I received from the Craniofacial Center and Nicklaus Children's Hospital, formerly Miami Children's Hospital.”

 Do you have a patient success story?
 If so please submit your patient success stories on our success story submission page

 For more information about the CCFA call (305)666-2889.